Physical Evidence: Development

+Casting

 The male lead went to Burt Reynolds, after starring in Switching Channels.
 "Joe is a ballsy character", said Reynolds, "kind of like Dirty Harry gone amok.
 He's around the edge of having a nervous breakdown but he has a strange sense of humor about it all."

-It was filmed in Boston, Massachusetts, and around Canada between Toronto and Montreal, and began production in September 1987.
-It was filmed under the working title Smoke.

 Russell later recalled her part "was a little more difficult than I thought it would be, being someone who was that in control.
 Michael Crichton, who is a doctor -- and his ex-wife is a lawyer -- was very helpful in that regard.
 I always felt I wasn't doing anything.
 It was happening inside, but I didn't feel it would show.
 But they'd say, `No, if anything, do less.'
 You can't show your emotions when you're in that lawyer mode.
 With me (Crichton) was very specific.
 I had to rely on him a little more than I normally do (on a director) because I was so unsure of that thing of it being so controlled.
 He had a lot of pre-conceived ideas of how this was supposed to be -- and he was probably right.
 A couple of times I tried to try to be jokier, funnier, 'cause I felt so boring all the time.
 Everybody else got to do all this fun stuff and then I tried it and he said, `No, don't do that.'
 So I said, `Print it.
 I'd just like to see it.'
 And then we'd watch it and I'd turn around and say, `You're right, you're right.
 God, burn it!
 It just stinks!'
 So, I just kind of had to prove that to myself."

+Filming

+Principal photography was originally planned to take place in Seattle, Washington, but the film was instead shot in Boston and Chelsea, Massachusetts, as well as Toronto and Montreal, Canada.
+Production began in September 1987.
+It was filmed under the working title Smoke.

 Reception

+Box office

+Physical Evidence earned $1,777,358 during its opening weekend at the U.S. box office.
+The film went on to earn a total of $3,560,932 domestically.